satishjasthi/IkeaProductClassification/README.md

 - In second prediction, model is predicting as wardrobe because of the background in the image which do have a mini shelf structure similar to wardrobe.

+## Model weights
+Model weights are saved to data/models dir when model.save('model_name'') is performed in src/ResNext_50.ipynb